gecko0307/dagon/doc/HiDPI.md

 # HiDPI Rendering

 Dagon natively supports HiDPI (aka Retina) displays.
 These are displays with high pixel density (usually 240 DPI or higher).
 Normal rendering will appear blurry on such screens; the renderer should take pixel density into account and provide output larger than the target window.
-To enable HiDPI-awareness, use `window.highDPI` option in `settings.conf`:
+To enable HiDPI-awareness, use `window.hiDPI` option in `settings.conf`:

 ```
-window.highDPI = 1;
+window.hiDPI = 1;
 ```

 This will create a window with an actual drawable area larger than the window itself (by multiplier available as `Application.pixelRatio`).